Everyone is Special

 It began in 1969 when the Canadian psychologist Nathaniel Branden published his landmark paper The Psychology of Self Esteem.
 Branden argued that self-esteem was a need like food or water, and that if it wasn’t met the person suffered.
 It was seized upon by witless educational theorists and the result was “The Self Esteem Movement”.

 The idea was that telling children they were all highly intelligent would lead to more productive lives and greater happiness.
-It’s a well-meaning sentiment but it backfired for a pretty obvious reason any teacher could have told you.
-Praise is valuable, but if it’s given constantly and free-of-charge then it inflates egos, causes to laziness, and eventually loses meaning.
+It’s a well-meaning sentiment but it backfired for a pretty obvious reason.
+Praise is valuable, but if it’s given constantly and free-of-charge then it inflates egos, causes laziness, and eventually loses meaning.

 The sociologist Kay Hymowitz conducted a meta-analysis of 15,000 studies on the effectiveness of The Self Esteem Movement and concluded that “Many children who are convinced they are little geniuses tend not to put much effort into their work.”
 Funny that.